Atrial Fibrillation (AF)

 How long do attacks of atrial fibrillation last?

 The duration of attacks is variable.
-In some patients attacks terminate spontaneously after minutes, hours, days or weeks.
+In some patients attacks terminate spontaneously after minutes, hours or days.
 This is called “paroxysmal AF.”
-In other patients, attacks last until the attack is treated with medication or an electric shock (known as electrical cardioversion) – this is called “persistent AF.”
+In other patients, attacks last for more than a week or until the attack is treated with medication or an electric shock (known as electrical cardioversion) – this is called “persistent AF.”

 What brings on attacks of atrial fibrillation?

 In most cases attacks of AF occur randomly and cannot be predicted.
-However, in some patients attacks may occur during sleep, following surgery or infections (such as pneumonia) and occasionally by unusual stimuli such as drinking cold liquids.
+However, in some patients attacks may occur during sleep, following surgery or infections (such as pneumonia) and occasionally by unusual stimuli such as drinking cold liquids or drinking alcohol.

 Will atrial fibrillation get better without treatment?